aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometries-touching/_index.md

 The `Touches` method returns **true** when the geometries share a boundary point but no interior points, making it ideal for validating network connectivity without unintended crossings.

-## Why Use Aspose.GIS for Spatial Analysis .NET?
+## Why use Aspose.GIS for spatial analysis .NET?
 Aspose.GIS supports **30+ input and output formats** (including Shapefile, GeoJSON, KML, and GML) and can process files up to **2 GB** without loading the entire document into memory, thanks to its streaming architecture.
 The library offers high‑performance geometry operations—`Touches`, `Intersects`, `Contains`, `Distance`—all fully managed in .NET, so you can embed spatial analysis directly into web services, desktop apps, or Azure Functions without external GIS installations.

 ## Prerequisites